dipti-agravat/community-content/tutorials/GUIDELINES.md

   - Goals, (what people will be able to achieve)
   - Prerequisites, (what people need to achieve the tutorial)
     - Specify the version of Strapi (alpha, beta)
-  - Step 1 - First thing to to
+  - Step 1 - First thing to do
   - Step 2 - Second thing...
   - Step n - Last thing to do
   - Include code source (github)